 Advisory Committees of the GSC

-The General Services Committee (GSC) currently has six standing Advisory Committees: Conference, Hospitals & Institutions, Literature, Finance, Public Information & Outreach, and Communications.
+The General Services Committee (GSC) currently has eight standing Advisory Committees: Conference, DEI, Hospitals & Institutions, International, Literature, Finance, Public Information & Outreach, and Communications.